shanepeckham/CADScenario_Personalisation/README.md

   "type": "object"
 }
 ```
 Now comes the tricky bit, we will need to go into the code view to go and formulate the json manually so that we can populate this schema from our Request Body and Detect Language outputs.
-My code view for this step looks like this:
+My code view for this step looks like this (you might want to copy this if string manipulation makes you go cross-eyed):
 ```
             "Parse_JSON": {
                 "inputs": {